OfficeDev/office-js-docs-pr/docs/outlook/manifests/define-add-in-commands.md

 |**ShortStrings**/ **String**|The text for  **Label** and **Title** elements.
 Each **String** contains a maximum of 125 characters.|
 |**LongStrings**/ **String**|The text for  **Description** attributes.
 Each **String** contains a maximum of 250 characters.|

 > **Important: ** Outlook requires the ability to cache image resources for performance purposes.
-As such, the server hosting an image resource must not add any CACHE-CONTROL directives to the response header.
-Doing so will result in Outlook automatically subtituting generic/default image.
+For this reason, the server hosting an image resource must not add any CACHE-CONTROL directives to the response header.
+This will result in Outlook automatically subtituting a generic or default image.

 The following is an example of the  **Resources** element.